 Fasted Cardio Workouts

 So let’s assume you want to give fasted cardio a try.
-Do you get up and just start running like Forrest Gump?
+Do you wake up and just start running like Forrest Gump?
 Or is there a certain way to go about it to get the best results?

-As it turns out, fat oxidation reaches a peak after about 75 minutes of exercise.
-Then starts to decline after 90 minutes according to this study.
+According to the Nutrition Research Institute fat oxidation reaches a peak after about 75 minutes of exercise3.
 So there’s no need to go on a cross country trek.